-This course introduces students to the theory and practice of intermediate ballet technique.
+Description: This course introduces students to the theory and practice of intermediate ballet technique.
 It emphasizes discipline, posture, alignment, balance and muscular control neccessary for the execution of basic ballet barre and center exercises.
 Movement is presented by means of demonstration, description and exploration.
 This course is repeatable for credit.

-DANC 1160 Rhythmic Training

-This course will take a contemporary approach to creating a common language of musical time from the dancer's and musician's perspectives.
+DANC 1160 Rhythmic Training Semester(s) Taught: Spring Credits, Lecture hours, Lab hours: (3:2:2) Description: This course will take a contemporary approach to creating a common language of musical time from the dancer's and musician's perspectives.
 It will explore the many links between the worlds of music, rhythm and movement.
 Learning movement, teaching and creating choreography will be easier and richer.
+Prerequisites: None